seriotonctf/cme-nxc-cheat-sheet/README.md

-# cme-nxc-cheat-sheet
+# CrackMapExec and NetExec Cheat Sheet
-A cheat sheet for CrackMapExec and NetExec
+A cheat sheet for CrackMapExec and NetExec, featuring useful commands and modules for different services to use during Pentesting

 **CrackMapExec:** https://github.com/byt3bl33d3r/CrackMapExec (no longer maintained)